LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 # Implementing HTTP REST communication

-OSC's Python xApp framework provides, as part of `ricxappframe`, an `xapp_rest` library that implements an HTTP server for REST communication.
+As part of the `ricxappframe` package, OSC's Python xApp framework provides an `xapp_rest` library implementing an HTTP server for REST communication.
-It is based in the Python (http)[https://docs.python.org/3/library/http.html] package, especially the `http.server` subpackage, and assumes that the server must run as a thread.
+This library is based in the Python (http)[https://docs.python.org/3/library/http.html] package (especifically `http.server`) and assumes that the server must run as a thread.
-The only requirement is specifying the `http` port in the config-file for the http service to be created during the xApp installation.
+The only requirement to use the `xapp_rest` HTTP server is specifying the `http` port in the config-file for the http service to be created during the xApp installation.

 To create the HTTP server, a listening addres must be informed.
-For example, an HTTP server that listen to any host at the defaut HTTP port can be instantiated executing:
+For example, an HTTP server that listen to any host at the defaut HTTP port (8080) can be instantiated executing:

 ```python
 http_server = xapp_rest.ThreadedHTTPServer("0.0.0.0", 8080)
 ```

 Then, we register handlers to be called when an HTTP message is received.
-Every handler is registered with a unique name, used as identifier, an HTTP method (only `GET`, `POST`, and `DELETE` are accepted), a URI path, and a callback function.
+Every handler is registered with a unique name (used as identifier) an HTTP method (only `GET`, `POST`, and `DELETE` are accepted), a URI path, and a callback function.
 Below we register a handler identified as `"my_handler"` that executes the `my_handler` function when an HTTP GET message is received in the URI path `"/ric/v1/my_path"`:

 ```python
 http_server.handler.add_handler(http_server.handler, method="GET", name="my_handler", uri="/ric/v1/my_path", callback=my_handler)
 ```

-To define the callback function, which is invoked by the HTTP server, it must receive four parameters (in this exact order):
+When invoking the callback function, the HTTP server passes four parameters, in this exact order:
-- `name`: a string with the name of the registered handler
+1. `name`: a string with the name of the registered handler
-- `path`: a string with the URI path of the HTTP request
+2. `path`: a string with the URI path of the HTTP request
-- `data`: a bytes object with the encoded payload (need to be converted to a string using `data.decode()`)
+3. `data`: a bytes object with the encoded payload (need to be converted to a string using `data.decode()`)
-- `ctype`: a string with the content type of the HTTP request
+4. `ctype`: a string with the content type of the HTTP request

-lso, the callback must return a response: a dictionary with information for the server to construct the HTTP response message and send it to the client.
+The callback must also return a response: a dictionary with information for the server to construct a HTTP response and send it to the client.
-The `xapp_rest` provides a `initResponse` function to generate this dictionary.
+The `xapp_rest` provides an `initResponse` function to generate this dictionary.
-The `initResponse` method has two optional parameters for initiating the dictionary with some data: `status` must be an integer with the HTTP status code and `response` must be a string with the HTTP response text.
+The `initResponse` method has two optional parameters for initiating the dictionary with some data: `status` is an integer with the HTTP status code and `response` is a string with the HTTP response text.
 Other informations, like a JSON payload, must be written directly on the response dictionary.

 For example, a simple handler callback function that responds with an `200 OK` HTTP status and a `{"my_key":"my_value"}` dictionary as payload is defined as below: